Fairtrade Customer Reviews

 Majestic Designs install quality double glazing products throughout Somerset.
 From Taunton to Yeovil and Weston-super-Mare to Wells; our insistence on quality installations and outstanding customer care remains the same.
 With our factories and showroom in Cheddar, we are conveniently located in the heart of Somerset, with easy access to the surrounding towns and villages.
 As part of the local community, we are dedicated to improving the lives of all our customers and by employing a local workforce we are investing in the future prosperity of the area.

-BFRC Accreditation FENSA Accreditation Kitemark Accreditation Energy Saving Accreditation Authorised Retailer Accreditation Trustmark Accreditation Endurance Doors Pilkington Glass Cyber Essentials Logo HomePro Logo
+BFRC Accreditation FENSA Accreditation Energy Saving Accreditation Authorised Retailer Accreditation Trustmark Accreditation Endurance Doors Pilkington Glass Cyber Essentials Logo HomePro Logo